algogz/questions/q/acloud-saa-test3.md

 ### Question 16:

+After setting up a VPC peering connection between your VPC and that of your clients, the client requests to be able to send traffic between instances in the peered VPCs using private IP addresses.
+What must you do to make this possible?

 - A. Add a route to a Route Table that's associated with your VPC.
 - B. Establish a private peering connection.